-\ this table indicates that Deputy Chief Officers (DCO) for the purposes of the Newcastle Charter are Assistant Directors or Lead Assistant Directors only
+^{} this table indicates that Deputy Chief Officers (DCO) for the purposes of the Newcastle Charter are Assistant Directors.

-\\ these salary ranges are inclusive of the nationally agreed and contractual Pay Award for 2020/21 but not 2021/22
+^{} these salary ranges are inclusive of the nationally agreed and contractual Pay Award for 2022/23 except for the Chief Executive whose national pay negotiations are not complete.